-The European College of Zoological Medicine (ECZM) recognizes five separate specialties under the ECZM umbrella; Avian, Herpetology, Small Mammal; Wildlife Population Health and Zoo Health Management.
+The European College of Zoological Medicine (ECZM) consists of five specialties: Avian Medicine and Surgery, Herpetological Medicine and Surgery, Small Mammal Medicine and Surgery, Zoo Health Management, and Wildlife Population Health.
 Please refer to the specific specialty Policies & Procedures, Part 2 for more information about your area of interest.